vohai2003/hdp_data_tutorials/tutorials/hdf/analyze-transit-pattern-with-apache-nifi/tutorial-5.md

 ## Google Places API Basics

 Google Places API Web Service returns information about places: establishments, geographic locations and prominent points of interest based on Latitude and Longitude coordinates that are passed into HTTP requests.
-The Places API includes six place requests: Place Searches, Place Details, Place Add, Place Photos, Place Autocomplete and Query Autocomplete.
+The Places API includes six place requests: **Place Searches**, **Place Details**, **Place Add**, **Place Photos**, **Place Autocomplete** and **Query Autocomplete**.
 Read more about these place requests in [Introducing the API](https://developers.google.com/places/web-service/intro).

 All requests are accessed through an HTTP request and return either JSON or XML response.